 3. PVC – Polyvinyl Chloride

-Used in pipes, window frames and disposable gloves, Polyvinyl Chloride (PVC) is one of the most difficult plastic types to recycle.
-This is mainly because of the additives it contains like chlorine, cadmium and lead.
+Used in pipes, window frames and disposable gloves, Polyvinyl Chloride (PVC) is one of the most challenging plastic types to recycle.
+This is mainly because of the additives like chlorine, cadmium and lead.
 So PVC has to be split from other plastics before recycling.
 Manufacturing plants can turn recycled PVC into flooring, cables and speed bumps.

 4. LDPE – Low Density Polyethylene

-Low Density Polyethylene (LDPE) is a flexible plastic that you can find in toothpaste tubes, bread bags and frozen food bags.
-LDPE is difficult to recycle because toothpaste tubes contain aluminium and plastic bags can clog up in the recycling sorting machines.
+Low-Density Polyethylene (LDPE) is a flexible plastic that you can find in toothpaste tubes, bread bags and frozen food bags.
+LDPE is difficult to recycle because toothpaste tubes contain aluminium, and plastic bags can clog up in the recycling sorting machines.
 Supermarkets and big retailers collect plastic bags for recycling.
-Although toothpaste tubes are generally not recyclable, Terracycle offers recycling for Colgate tubes.
-Recycled LDPE can be used to make rubbish bins, furniture and bubble wrap.
+Although toothpaste tubes are generally not recyclable, Terracycle offers recycling for oral care products and packaging.
+Recycled LDPE can make rubbish bins, furniture and bubble wrap.

 5. PP – Polypropylene

-Polypropylene (PP) is similar to polyethylene terephthalate (PET) in many aspects and has similar applications.
-You can effortlessly recycle some of the PP plastics but there are also PP plastics that you cannot recycle easily.
-Kerbside recycling for food containers is very common but we can’t say the same for straws, tape and disposable cutlery.
-When collected polypropylene can be recycled into brooms, brushes and plastic trays.
+In many aspects, Polypropylene (PP) is similar to polyethylene terephthalate (PET) and has similar applications.
+You can effortlessly recycle some of the PP plastics, but there are also PP plastics that you cannot recycle easily.
+Kerbside recycling for food containers is prevalent, but we can’t say the same for straws, tape and disposable cutlery.
+When collected, polypropylene can be recycled into brooms, brushes and plastic trays.

 6. PS – Polystyrene

-Polystyrene (PS) is another one of the hard-to-recycle plastics.
-Kerbside recycling rarely accepts PS because it’s not economical to recycle and it causes problems at sorting centres.
-When filled with air, polystyrene becomes expanded polystyrene (EPS) which you can find as takeaway packaging and insulation.
-Once recycled down to small beads, expanded polystyrene can be made into new EPS products.
+Polystyrene (PS) is another of the hard-to-recycle plastics.
+Kerbside recycling rarely accepts PS because it’s not economical to recycle, and it causes problems at sorting centres.
+However, when filled with air, polystyrene becomes expanded polystyrene (EPS), which you can find as takeaway packaging and insulation.
+Once recycled down to tiny beads, expanded polystyrene can be made into new EPS products.

 7. Other – Other plastic types

 All the other plastics use the resin code 7.
 Generally, recycling of these plastics is not common but compostable bioplastics are also under the resin code 7.
-Plastics such as acrylic, nylon, polycarbonate and polylactic acid (PLA) are under this resin code.
+In addition, plastics such as acrylic, nylon, polycarbonate and polylactic acid (PLA) are under this resin code.